CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Experimental Results

-The second ablation (Fig.~\ref{fig:co_training}) varies the number of simulation datasets for sim-and-real co-training.
-For each configuration, a subset of simulation datasets is combined with the real training data, and the resulting model is evaluated on real test data.
-Models trained without simulation data exhibited unstable outputs, likely due to the sparsity and noise of real data, and are omitted from the figures.
-Performance on positional errors improves up to four simulation datasets, but degrade with more datasets.
-Simulation data acts as a regularizer, and with too much simulation data, the regularization becomes too strong.
-Rotational errors, however, plateau or slightly increase, likely because the loss is based on node positional errors.
-This would weigh positional accuracy more heavily than angular accuracy, because the angular component is bounded by the robot’s geometry.
+The second ablation (Fig.~\ref{fig:co_training}) varies the number of simulation datasets used for sim-and-real co-training, evaluating each resulting model on real test data.
+Models trained without simulation data were unstable, likely due to the sparsity and noise of real data, and are omitted.
+Positional errors improve with up to four simulation datasets and then degrade, suggesting that simulation data acts as a regularizer that becomes too strong in excess.
+Rotational errors plateau or slightly increase, likely because the position-based loss weighs positional accuracy more heavily, as the angular component is bounded by the robot's geometry.

-The third ablation examines how the number of forward prediction steps influences model performance.
-Using 1-step prediction as the baseline, experiments vary from 2 to 16 steps in increments of 2.
-As shown in Fig.~\ref{fig:multi_pred_steps}, the best performance occurs for 6 steps.
-This is an unexpected result, since shorter horizons are typically easier to predict.
-A possible explanation is that, unlike analytical models, learned models suffer from compounding errors as each auto-regressive step moves the state further out-of-distribution.
-Increasing the number of steps per prediction reduces total model inferences for rollouts by the same factor.
-Beyond 6 steps, however, accuracy again degrades.
-While model size is not explored here, evidence from visual-language-action (VLA) models suggests that larger models could support longer prediction horizons, indicating a potential optimal model size and number of forward prediction steps for rollout efficiency.
+The third ablation examines the effect of the number of forward prediction steps, varying from one to 16 in increments of two.
+As shown in Fig.~\ref{fig:multi_pred_steps}, performance peaks at six steps.
+This is unexpected, since shorter horizons are typically easier to predict.
+A likely explanation is that learned models suffer from compounding errors as each auto-regressive step moves the state further out of distribution, so increasing steps per prediction reduces total inferences per rollout.
+Beyond six steps, accuracy degrades again.
+While model size is not explored here, evidence from visual-language-action (VLA) models suggests larger models could support longer horizons, hinting at an optimal pairing of model size and prediction length for rollout efficiency.